jsonnet-libs/docsonnet/README.md

 }
 ```

-Again, the naming rule `#` joined with the fields name must be followed, so the `docsonnet` utility can automatically join together the contents of your object with it's annotated description.
+Again, the naming rule `#` joined with the fields name must be followed, so the `docsonnet` utility can automatically join together the contents of your object with its annotated description.

 ## Usage